bbauska/W3Cx-3of5/README.md

 14. context.stroke();
 ```

-In this example we use the closePath() method to draw a line between the last path point and the first path point (*line 11*), so that the drawing looks like a pair of goggles.
+In this example we use the closePath() method to draw a line between the last path point and the first path point (<i>line 11</i>), so that the drawing looks like a pair of goggles.

 Note how the different parts are linked together and make a "path":
 <!------------------------------------------------------------------------------------------------>